 The Indian Foreign Service (IFS) is a coveted service like the IAS in India.
 Entry into the IFS is not easy.
-Not only you need a high rank in the UPSC civil services exam, you will also find that the competition is stiffer for this field.
+Not only you need a high rank in the UPSC civil services exam, but you will also find that the competition is stiffer for this field.
 This is because every year only 10-15 vacancies are available for the IFS.
 Successful IFS officers go on to become ambassadors and top diplomats in the foreign affairs ministry.
-Read on to know a few IFS officers of India who with their work have made their mark in their respective fields and have become a source of inspiration to others.
+Read on to know who the best IFS officers in India are.

 Nirupama Menon Rao

 - A 1973 batch IFS officer, Nirupama Rao became the second woman to be the Foreign Secretary of India (2009 – 2011).

 - She was also the ambassador to the USA and China, and the High Commissioner to Sri Lanka.

 - She became India’s first woman Ambassador to China in 2006.

 - During her career, she has served in various capacities like Minister of Press, Information and Culture in Washington DC, Deputy Chief of Mission in Moscow, Joint Secretary, East Asia and External Publicity, etc.

 - In 2001, she was the first woman spokesperson of the Ministry of External Affairs.
 Rao was the UPSC topper in 1973.